cBournhonesque/lightyear/README.md

 PROBLEMS:
+- if i wait a bit on the client before sending inputs, the whole thing stays very laggy.
+Sync bug?
+- TODO: the speedup/slowdown seems to take a lot of ticks before having any noticeable effect, which is strange.
 - when the client is disconnected, the server seems to suddenly apply a bunch of inputs at once? is it because the server is behind the client? maybe the server should just get disconnected right away
 - when there are no updates being sent, the last_received_server_tick/time is not updated very frequently, only from pings,